bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 # B.C. government organizations in Github

-The B.C.
-DevOps team uses <a href="https://github.com" target="_blank">GitHub</a> to host open code and repositories.
+BC Gov Private Cloud PaaS product teams use <a href="https://github.com" target="_blank">GitHub</a> to host open code and repositories.
 Using GitHub you can:
-* Share and control code versions.
+* Share and control code versions
-* Use tools for team and project management.
+* Use tools for team and project management
-* Track issues.
+* Track issues
-* Collaborate with the open-source community.
+* Collaborate with the open-source community
-* Integrate automation tools.
+* Integrate automation tools

 The main organization the B.C. government owns in Github is [bcgov](https://github.com/bcgov) where we store all open-source code developed by B.C. government teams.
 The `bcgov` organization includes close to 1000 repositories maintained by the B.C. government developer community.